 For most people, life entails juggling several responsibilities.
 You have your work, your family, your health, and other various commitments.
 Now when juggling physical items, there’s always the possibility that one or more may eventually hit the floor.
 And the more items you try to juggle, the more likely this will occur.

 The same is true in juggling the various responsibilities of our lives.
 The more we try to do, the more likely something will get dropped.
 But not everything we juggle in life is created equal.
-Gary Keller uses the illustration of juggling rubber compared to juggling glass to make the point.
+Gary Keller uses the following illustration of juggling rubber compared to juggling glass to make the point.

 Some things you can afford to drop if needed.
 But some things are different.
 They’re like glass.
 Once they fall, you’ll have to go through the long and painful process of putting together the broken pieces—if that’s possible at all.